misterdjules/node-fast/README.md

 ### Kang server

-The fast client and server provide functions suitable for use with [kang](https://github.com/davepacheco/kang), a small library for exposing debugging information over an HTTP API.
+The Fast client and server provide functions suitable for use with [kang](https://github.com/davepacheco/kang), a small library for exposing debugging information over an HTTP API.